 Consider on $X$ a principal $U(1)$-gauge bundle, whose curvature 2-form $F$ has non-trivial flux across a 2-surface $S\subset X$.
 This can be interpreted as a violation of the Bianchi identity $dF\neq 0$: on the 3-surface $V$ spanned by $S\subset X$, we have

 by Stokes's theorem.
-Physically speaking, $S$ encloses a \textit{ magnetic monopole}, whose current $j_m$ is given by the EOM $dF=\ast j_m\neq 0$.
+Physically speaking, $S$ encloses a \textit{{magnetic monopole}}, whose current $j_m$ is given by the EOM $dF=\ast j_m\neq 0$.
 In the usual manner, we define

-as the {\it magnetic charge} enclosed by the bounding 3-surface $V\subset X$.
+as the {\it {magnetic charge}} enclosed by the bounding 3-surface $V\subset X$.

-\begin{remark} The historical motivation for studying such an "anomalous" Maxwell's theory is that $\text{QED}_{3+1}$ suffers from a {\it perturbative chiral anomaly} in the presence of a {\it single} spin-$\frac{1}{2}$ Weyl fermion.
-The counterterm for this anomaly is the {\it Abelian Chern-Simons action} \cite{adler2004anomalies}
+\begin{remark} The historical motivation for studying such an ``anomalous'' Maxwell's theory is that $\text{QED}_{3+1}$ suffers from a {\it perturbative chiral anomaly} in the presence of a {\it single} spin-$\frac{1}{2}$ Weyl fermion.
+The counterterm for this anomaly is the {\it Abelian Chern--Simons action} \cite{adler2004anomalies}